-Breakfast will be served in the cafeteria daily beginning at 7:45 a.m.
+Breakfast will be served in the cafeteria daily beginning at 7:30 a.m.
+Late start Wednesdays breakfast will be available at 8:45 a.m.
 Students eating breakfast at school are expected to be to class on time.
 Students purchasing meals and/or milk should make checks payable to Vernonia School District.
-Payments should be made before school and not during meal time.
+Payments should be made before school not during lunch.